 - If your surgery isn't an emergency and your surgeon is available, it might be possible to schedule your procedure during a school vacation week, or during the summer.
 That way you won't be worried about missing any school.

-- If your surgery is scheduled during school time, try to get as much of your work done before your surgery without getting too stressed out.
-Teachers will usually understand your situation if you take the time to explain that you will be having surgery and you may be home for a few days recovering.
+- If your surgery is scheduled during school time, you can ask your teacher(s) about getting homework assignments ahead of time.
+Try to get as much of your work done before your surgery without getting too stressed out.
+Teachers will usually understand your situation if you take the time to explain that you will be having surgery and you'll be home recovering for a few days.

 - If your surgery is an emergency, ask a parent/guardian or friend to get your school work for you.
 Many teachers will give you some extra time to make up your assignments.
 You shouldn't have to worry.
 If a teacher seems too demanding, speak with your guidance counselor or principal when you return to school.

-- Ask your HCP or someone in their office for a note that excuses your school absences because of your surgery and recovery time at home.
+- Ask your doctor or nurse for a note to excuse your school absences for your surgery and recovery time at home.

 What if I have my period while I'm in the hospital?

 Don't worry - It's okay if you have your period the day of your surgery or while you are in the hospital!
 This will not cause your surgery to be moved to another date.